it-ony/typegator/README.md

 Open the selected link with `CMD + Enter` in the background, in a new window with `Shift + Enter` or in the foreground by pressing `CMD + Shift + Enter`.

+## Search

+The search knows these types of groups
+* l - link
+* t - tab

+To search in all groups simply type a keyword you like to search for.
+To search in specific group use the abbreviation followed by a `:` and the search term, e.g.
+* `l:foo` to only search for links containing foo
+* `t:bar` to only search for tabs containing bar